The 1970s kitchen usually looks like a cabinet problem. It is rarely only a cabinet problem.

 | Electrical | Panel, circuits, receptacles, appliance loads | Licensed review before appliances and lighting are finalized |

+The sequence matters because the parts are connected.
 Cabinet height affects soffit decisions.
 Soffit decisions affect lighting.
 Flooring affects cabinet removal.
 Electrical affects appliances.
 Ventilation affects wall and ceiling work.
-Get the sequence wrong and you pay for it twice.
+Change one and you may be changing three.

 Where 1970s Kitchen Budgets Break

-Budgets break when the visible work gets priced and the hidden work stays a guess.
+Budgets break when the visible work gets priced and the hidden work gets left as an estimate to be figured out later.

-From the doorway, a 1970s kitchen can look like a cabinet-and-counter job.
-Then the soffit opens, the floor layers become a problem, the range hood has no clean duct path, the panel needs work, and the ceiling repair is bigger than anyone expected.
+A 1970s kitchen can look like a cabinet-and-counter job from the doorway.
+Then the soffit opens, the floor layers reveal a problem, the range hood has no clean duct path to the exterior, the panel needs a licensed review, and the ceiling patch above the removed soffit turns out to be bigger than anyone quoted.
+The contingency that looked excessive at the start of the project starts to look optimistic by week three.

-- Soffit surprises: ducts, pipes, wires, or bad ceiling conditions hiding inside.
+- Soffit surprises: ducts, pipes, wires, or a ceiling condition nobody priced to repair.

-- Flooring surprises: multiple layers, suspect adhesive, uneven subfloor, or flooring trapped under base cabinets.
+- Flooring surprises: multiple layers, suspect adhesive, uneven subfloor, or flooring trapped under cabinets that cannot be removed cleanly.

-- Electrical surprises: undersized circuits, poor receptacle layout, old panel, or aluminum wiring concerns.
+- Electrical surprises: appliance load requirements, old circuits, poor receptacle layout, or aluminum wiring that needs assessment.

-- Ventilation surprises: no good duct route, blocked framing path, or exterior termination issues.
+- Ventilation surprises: no good duct route, blocked framing path, or exterior termination that requires more wall work than expected.

-- Layout surprises: one removed wall changes flooring, ceiling, trim, lighting, and structure.
+- Layout surprises: one removed wall changes flooring, ceiling, trim, lighting, and sometimes structure.

 The cheap-looking remodel is often cheap only until demolition starts.